wp-plugins/wordpress-football-leagues/readme.txt

 Contributors: ajthomascouk
 Donate link: http://bit.ly/HdTc5Q
 Tags: widget, football, soccer
-Stable tag: 0.4
+Stable tag: 0.4.1

 It's here, the plugin thats been missing from wordpress!
 A plugin to display a football league table, specified by you.

 == Description ==
 Wordpress Football Leagues allows you to select a football league to show on you site as a widget.
 You can select the number of teams to show, thus allowing the widget to be placed is small footers.
+You can also Highlight your favourite team.
 The widget is currently limited to the English professional leagues.
 New leagues will be added in future releases.

 == Screenshots ==

 1. Wordpress Football Leagues - Widget settings
-2. Wordpress Football Leagues - Widget view
+2. Wordpress Football Leagues - Widget view - Shows Pld, Won, Goal Dif & Pts
-3. Wordpress Football Leagues - Widget view - Limited to top 8 clubs.
+3. Wordpress Football Leagues - Widget view - Limited to top 6 clubs.
+Shows Games won.

 == Installation ==